Les Bergeronnes

+History

 The Bon-Désir trading post

 After the continental glacier withdrawal 8,000 years ago, Indigenous Canadians spent the summer along the Saint Lawrence River bank in the Bergeronnes territory.
 Archeological excavations found several layers of whale and seal skinning tools.
 From the 16th to 18th century, First Nations and the Basques hunted seals in Pipounapi cove whose meaning is "Here, it does not freeze."
 In 1653, the surrounding territory was conceded to Lord Robert Giffard de Moncel by the governor of New France.
 Remains of two ovens used to collect grease for lighting were found.
 The first one, with double burner, was built in the late 16th century.
 Jesuit Evangelist Pierre Laure settled there in 1721.
 The following year, a chapel and a house were erected.
 A plot about the fact that too many religious activities - there was a daily public prayer - left no time for First Nations to hunt, led to the abandonment of the mission in 1725.

 In 1730, the Barragory brothers erected a whaling station and built the second oven with triple burner.
 Due to the lack of profit, this station was abandoned in 1773.
-In the absence of real development, the domain went back as Domain of the King, until 1822, when the post was entrusted to the Hudson's Bay Company.
+In the absence of real development, the domain went back as Domain of the King.

 At the time of Admiral Henry Wolsey Bayfield hydrographic survey around 1830, all that remained was the cellar of the house with its stone fireplace, hence the reference to Cave Cove on the map while Bon-Désir was moved three miles further west.
 Seals hunting went on for some times.
 In 1847, 136 seals were killed there.

 On August 10, 1864, a landslide took off a large section of the squatters road (now part of the Morillon hiking trail).
 On April 11, 1896, another landslide moved down 500 acres on a two miles length strip of farmland with a dozen houses.